tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 and replace it with gratitude.
 We can fully feel the emotions---both good and bad---brought by the impermanent things, and then allow the emotions and eventually the things to pass on.
-We can feel grateful for the emotions we experienced because of the things, rather than inflicting suffering upon ourselves through our attachment.
+We can feel grateful for the emotions we experienced, rather than inflicting suffering upon ourselves through our attachment.

 Furthermore, the richest and most rewarding experiences---and, I believe,